Experienced Richmond Uber and Lyft Crash Injury Attorneys

 - Driver is off-the-clock: any claim will need to be filed to the driver’s private insurance policy.

-Can you sue Uber or Lyft directly immediately after a crash?
+Can you sue Uber or Lyft directly immediately after an accident?

 The drivers for these ridesharing companies are usually classified as independent contractors and not employees.
 As a result, ridesharing companies like Uber and Lyft often claim they are not responsible for the negligent behavior and actions of their drivers.